-Kounellis played a central role in the Italian Arte Povera movement of the 1960s and early 1970s, and has had a broad influence on subsequent generations of artists over five decades.
-The exhibition, which includes some 80 works, offers the most comprehensive assessment of his career to date.
-Assembled with the full cooperation with the artist’s estate and featuring a host of international loans, the exhibition revisits Kounellis’s innovative practice through key stages of his career, examining both iconic works and pieces rarely or never-before seen.
+Kounellis played a central role in the Italian Arte Povera movement of the 1960s and 1970s, and has had a broad influence on subsequent generations of artists around the world.
+The exhibition includes some 50 works and offers the most comprehensive assessment of his career to date.
+Assembled with the full cooperation of the artist’s estate and featuring a host of international loans, the presentation revisits Kounellis’s innovative practice through key stages of his career over five decades, examining both iconic works and pieces rarely or never-before seen.